List of Last of the Summer Wine characters: Sid

 (John Comer; 1973–1983, Tony Melody; 1983) Bluff café owner, who featured prominently for the first ten years, before Comer's death in 1984.
 Ivy remembers him fondly, and often mentions him in conversation.
 Sid was one of the few characters who actually seemed to enjoy getting involved in the misadventures of the three central characters, and often saw them as an excuse to get out of the café for a few hours.
-However, occasionally he was shown to be extremely irritated by some of their schemes and antics (most notably in the episode "Getting on Sidney's wire" where he gets angry with Foggy for ruining his attempts to fit a new doorbell to the cafe and subsequently throws him out).
-Like Wally Batty he often welcomed Compo's affection for his wife.
+However, he was occasionally shown to be extremely irritated by some of their schemes and antics (most notably in the episode "Getting on Sidney's wire" where he gets angry with Foggy for ruining his attempts to fit a new doorbell to the cafe and subsequently throws him out).
+Like Wally Batty, he often welcomed Compo's affection for his wife.
 In one episode, he remarks that he "can't help admiring Compo's nerve".

-Ivy and Sid often shouted and argued with each other, and Ivy was never shy about bringing up Sid's infidelity; but as with many of the show's couples, there was little doubt that they loved each other.
-Throughout his time in the series Sid and Wally were shown to be best friends and the two of them often joined each other in trying to sneak away from their wives to the pub or any other activity, often involving the main trio.
+Ivy and Sid often shouted and argued with each other, and Ivy was never shy about bringing up Sid's infidelity; but, as with many of the show's couples, there was little doubt that they loved each other.
+Throughout his time in the series, Sid and Wally were shown to be best friends and the two of them often joined each other in trying to sneak away from their wives to the pub or any other activity, often involving the main trio.
 Another long running gag during his time on the show were ongoing rumours of his supposed affair with a local unseen bus conductress.
 Ivy was aware of this and often accused him of being unfaithful.
-Although Sid once admitted to the trio he was friends with the conductress, he always flatly denied the rumours and despite the odd verbal hint very little evidence of this was ever seen onscreen.
+Although Sid once admitted to the trio he was friends with the conductress, he always flatly denied the rumours and, despite the odd verbal hint, very little evidence of this was ever seen onscreen.

 For John Comer's last ever appearance, in the 1983 feature-length Christmas special, "Getting Sam Home", illness caused by cancer affected his speech, and so his lines were dubbed over by another actor, Tony Melody.
 Comer died two months later in February 1984.
 Sid's death was eventually referred to in the 1986 New Year's Day special "Uncle of the Bride".
 It was hinted after his death that Sid was a supporter of Manchester United.

 After his death, Sid was often mentioned by Ivy usually during the ladies' coffee mornings.
-In the 2000 episode "Just a Small Funeral" as Ivy is getting ready for Compo's funeral, she finds a photo of Sid in her handbag.
+In the 2000 episode "Just a Small Funeral", as Ivy is getting ready for Compo's funeral, she finds a photo of Sid in her handbag.
 The cafe was later named Sid's Cafe.